FeliceRivarez/FeliceRivarez/README.md

 Private repos other than course repos are for research purposes.
 Though I'd very much like to make them public, it remains unknown whether I am allowed to do so, considering research ethics and anonymity of paper submissions.
 For now, I simply use these repos for code backup and version control.

-I am considering making a homepage for myself, probably in Dec.
-2024, mostly for my upcoming technical blogs and research-related inspirations.
+I am considering making a homepage for myself, probably in Jan.
+2025 (sorry~ I had to prepare for INSCRYPT presentation and my finals in Dec.
+2024), mostly for my upcoming technical blogs and research-related inspirations.
 Other contents may include a gallery, a TODO list, etc.

 <!---
 FeliceRivarez/FeliceRivarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.